github/developer.github.com/content/guides/basics-of-authentication.md

 we would've seen the same confirmation dialog from earlier pop-up and warn us.

-If you'd like, you can play around with [yet another Sinatra-GitHub auth example][sinatra auth github test] available as a seperate project.
+If you'd like, you can play around with [yet another Sinatra-GitHub auth example][sinatra auth github test] available as a separate project.

 [webflow]: http://developer.github.com/v3/oauth/#web-application-flow
 [Sinatra]: http://www.sinatrarb.com/